Fidexy/Obsidian/AAE2004 Exam Notes.md

 	- Additional benefit: no CO2 emission
 	- Limits: Low energy density, high cost, new engines needed
 ### Impacts of high-speed ferries on CWDs
-## Safety Management System
-**Key Processes**
-- Hazard identification
-- Occurrence reporting
-- Risk management
-- Performance measurement
-- Quality assurance
-**ICAO SMS Framework**
-- Policy and objectives
-	Focusing on how each service provider creates the right environment for effective safety management
-- Risk management
-	Service providers should ensure that they are managing their safety risks
-- Safety assurance
-	Consists of processes and activities to determine whether the SMS is operating
-- Safety promotion
-	Encourages a positive safety culture
 ### Communication in aviation
 **Confirmation bias**
 The tendency to look for what confirms our beliefs and ignore what contradicts our beliefs